mgifford/gifsack-or-wolford/_pages/faq.md

 ## FAQ

-Thsee mostly relate to the Ottawa wedding, but we will keep adding info here as other questions arise.
+These mostly relate to the Ottawa wedding, but we will keep adding info here as other questions arise.

 - [What is a Quaker Wedding?](#what-is-a-quaker-wedding)
 - [What is a Quaker?](#what-is-a-quaker)